ColdNightHour/gdoctoHTML/README.md

 A simple add-on for google-docs that allows the user to make a selected google-doc table into an HTML table.

 ##To ''Install''
-Since it is not yet published you must paste the code in a google doc script editor.
+Since it is not yet published (which I am working on) you must paste the code in a google doc script editor.
 Follow the below instructions.

 1. Create a new google doc, and create a table.